Survivors’ and Dependents’ Educational Assistance

-Can I get education benefits through the DEA program?
+Am I eligible for education benefits through the DEA program?

-One of the descriptions below must be true.
-The Veteran or Servicemember:
+One of the descriptions listed below must be true:

-- Is permanently and totally disabled due to a service-connected disability, or
+- The Veteran or service member is permanently and totally disabled due to a service-connected disability, or

-- Died while on active duty or as a result of a service-connected disability, or
+- The Veteran or service member died while on active duty or as a result of a service-connected disability, or

-- Is missing in action or was captured in the line of duty by a hostile force, or
+- The Veteran or service member is missing in action or was captured in the line of duty by a hostile force, or

-- Was forcibly detained (held) or interned in the line of duty by a foreign entity, or
+- The Veteran or service member was forcibly detained (held) or interned in the line of duty by a foreign entity, or

-- Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability and is likely to be discharged for that disability (effective December 23, 2006)
+- The Veteran or service member is in the hospital or getting outpatient treatment for a service-connected permanent and total disability and is likely to be discharged for that disability (effective December 23, 2006)

 - You can get benefits if you’re between the ages of 18 and 26, except in certain cases.
 You may be married or unmarried.